pepeloni-away/mes/README.md

 Mes is my first attempt with no prior experience at making a website from the ground up.
 I want to credit [moderncss.dev](https://moderncss.dev/) and its tldr version [smollcss.dev](https://smolcss.dev/), partly because i'm thankful and partly because i would like quicklinks to them in the future.
 Both are by Stephanie Eckles, and her [codepen](https://codepen.io/5t3ph) was also helpful.

+[css-tricks](https://css-tricks.com/) has some really nice guides that show side by side what css properties do for a container and for its content.
+I used the [flex](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [grid](https://css-tricks.com/snippets/css/complete-guide-grid/) guides a lot.

 There's a youtube comment i saw that suggested picking a random hsl color and bumping the hue a bit for every extra color you need.
 Blame him if my colors suck.